lurodrigo/firestore-clj/doc/intro.md

 If you need a lower level utility, you can use `add-listener`.
 It takes a 2-arity function and merely reifies it as an `EventListener`. `snapshot->data` may be useful.
 Read original docs [here](https://firebase.google.com/docs/firestore/query-data/listen#events-local-changes) for more.

+## Caveats

+* Most operations (basically excluding those that merely build queries) `.get` the underlying `ApiFuture`s.
+Wrap them in `future` if you want to go async.
+* We assume all maps have string keys.
+We do not convert keywords.
+Use [`camel-snake-kebab`](https://clj-commons.org/camel-snake-kebab/) if you want to.

 ## Contributing and improvements